top of page

 You will be taken to a link for further information if you click on the people or places highlighted in RED.

 It was a perfect day.
 Bernadette and I drove to the ferry and boarded an 8 am boat to Ibiza.
-We landed at the old familiar dock and went down the street to Mar y Sol Cafe.
+We landed at the old familiar dock and went down the street to Mar y Sol Café.
 Since opening in the twenties, this has been the spot to grab a good coffee and breakfast, watch people, and meet people.
 "Meet you at Mar y Sol" is the standard reply for a discreet or otherwise rendezvous.

-It was also the favoured place for the Nazis and the SS who from this vantage point at the café could watch whoever came off the boats, escaping Jews were the prizes.
-In the 1940s, if I were here I would have to hide, spies were everywhere, not only Nazis but Franco's agents also going back to the Spanish Civil War.
+It was also the favoured place for the Nazis and the SS, who from this vantage point at the café could watch whoever came off the boats; escaping Jews were the prizes.
+In the 1940s, if I were here, I would have to hide, spies were everywhere, not only Nazis but Franco's agents, also going back to the Spanish Civil War.

 Soon, Michael Bennett arrives to pick us up for our Magical Mystery Tour.